 In the future, I think choreography will be even more important.
 In my opinion, choreographers, as well as other artists, have an important role and responsibility to reflect on what is happening in our world and bring it in front of audiences.
 I believe this work will be more common and necessary in the future.

-Wilhelmina will be debuting her first solo work alongside the other Young Associate artists at the Lilian Baylis Studio on 9 & 10 October.
+Wilhelmina debuted her first solo work alongside the other Young Associate artists at the Lilian Baylis Studio on 9 & 10 October 2018.

 If you’re interested in doing work experience at Sadler’s Wells, placements are advertised around the beginning of each year (around February), then there are placements throughout May-July across a range of departments.
 Keep an eye out for vacancies at https://sadlerswells.engageats.co.uk/LoginV2.aspx.